TiendaNube/nimbus-app-template-react/README.md

 ### 12. Test the app
 - Now, your app is ready to be used.

+### 13. Support & Help

-If you have any questions or need further assistance, please don't hesitate to reach out to us through the Help section of the Partners Portal.
+We are here to provide you with the support and assistance you need.
+If you have any questions or require further assistance, please don't hesitate to reach out to us.
+Here are a few ways you can get in touch:

+- **Help Section:** Visit Partners Portal help section for comprehensive resources and guidance.

+- **Issue Tracker:** If you encounter any issues or bugs related to our project, you can create a new issue on our GitHub repository.
+- Visit [this link](https://github.com/TiendaNube/nimbus-app-template-react/issues) to access the issue tracker and provide detailed information about the problem you're facing.

+- **Contact by Email:** For any additional feedback, inquiries, or specific concerns, feel free to contact us via email.
+You can reach us at either ecosystem-feedback@nuvemshop.com.br or ecosystem-feedback@tiendanube.com.